 The upside of going back to school as an adult in your late 20s is that you know your strengths.
-Also, those stereotypes that steer young men and women into the well-worn pink-or-blue traditional career tracks have lost their power.
+Also, those stereotypes that steer young men and women into the well-worn pink or blue traditional career tracks have lost their power.
 This combination allowed LeeAnn Smith to study database development as an adult.

 LeeAnn started thinking about returning to school after a series of supervisory and managerial roles in retail and telecom that felt less and less rewarding.
-She considered study nursing, but an adult-learning instructor pulled her aside and said LeeAnn would probably be better suited to an analytical tech role—specifically working with databases.
+She considered studying nursing, but an adult-learning instructor pulled her aside and said LeeAnn would probably be better suited to an analytical tech role—specifically working with databases.

 “This made sense to me.
 I’m very analytical in the way my thought process works,” LeeAnn says.